helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Divorced from ethics, leadership is reduced to management and politics to mere technique.</h3 quote>
+<h3 quote align='center'>I can give you a six-word formula for success: "Think things through - then follow through.</h3 quote>

 ---